barseghyanartur/fake.py/CONTRIBUTING.rst

   Do not submit pull requests splitting the ``fake.py`` module into small parts.
-- Some tests contain simplified implementation of existing libraries (Django ORM).
-If you need to add integration tests for existing functionality, you can add the relevant code and requirements to the examples.
+- Some tests contain simplified implementation of existing libraries (Django ORM, TortoiseORM, SQLAlchemy).
+If you need to add integration tests for existing functionality, you can add the relevant code and requirements to the examples, along with tests.
+Currently, all integration tests are running in the CI against the latest version of Python.

 **General list to go through:**